PieterjanVerhelst/eel-meta-analysis/README.md

 	+ `/speed`: folder containing the speed datasets, calculated via the `calculate_speed.R` code

 * `/external:`
-	+ `release_locations_stations.csv`: file with the release locations and the more abbreviated release station names.
+	+ `release_locations_stations.csv`: file with the release locations and the abbreviated release station names.
 	+ `/distance_matrices`: folder containing the distance matrices with the distances between detection stations per receiver network (matrices are created at https://github.com/inbo/fish-tracking).